 Activities with pets are limited at Colorado National Monument.
 Pets are not allowed on hiking trails or anywhere in the backcountry.
+This prohibition includes pets that are being carried or are placed in a stroller, bag, or backpack.
 Pets may not accompany cyclists while riding on Rim Rock Drive.

 Pets may accompany visitors in the developed campground area and may be walked in the park along paved roads.
-Pets must be leashed at all times when outside a vehicle.
+Pets must be leashed at all times when outside a vehicle, on a leash no longer than 6 feet.
+Pets may not be left tied unattended.

-Colorado National Monument is surrounded by BLM lands that do permit pets on trails.
+Colorado National Monument is surrounded by Bureau of Land Management lands that do welcome pets on trails, including McInnis Canyons.
 For more information, or to find a hike, visit the Grand Junction Field Office website.
-Addtionally, the Riverside Trail, which runs between Palisade and Fruita, welcomes leashed pets.
+There are great hiking options with pets in the Grand Mesa, Uncompahgre, and Gunnision National Forests.
+Addtionally, the Riverside Trail, which runs between Palisade and Fruita, welcomes leashed pets and is an excellent choice for a bike ride as well.

 Canyon Country can be deadly for pets.